John Ridley

-John Ridley IV (born 1965) is an American screenwriter, television director, novelist, and showrunner, known for 12 Years a Slave, for which he won an Academy Award for Best Adapted Screenplay.
+John Ridley IV (born October 1, 1964) is an American screenwriter, television director, novelist, and showrunner, known for 12 Years a Slave, for which he won an Academy Award for Best Adapted Screenplay.
 He is also the creator and showrunner of the anthology series American Crime.
 In 2017 he directed the documentary film Let It Fall: Los Angeles 1982–1992.

 Early life

-Ridley was born in Milwaukee, Wisconsin, and was raised from the age of seven in Mequon, Wisconsin, with an ophthalmologist father, John Ridley, III, and a mother, Terry Ridley, who was a special education teacher for Milwaukee Public Schools.
+Ridley was born in Milwaukee, Wisconsin, and was raised from the age of seven in Mequon, Wisconsin, with an ophthalmologist father, John Ridley III, and a mother, Terry Ridley, who was a special education teacher for Milwaukee Public Schools.
 He has two sisters and is the middle sibling.

 Ridley graduated from Homestead High School in Mequon, Wisconsin in 1982.
 He enrolled in Indiana University but transferred to New York University.
 There, he graduated with a bachelor's degree in East Asian languages.
 The subject wasn't applicable to his career, but it sparked his intellectual interests.
 Ridley is Christian.

 Career

 Following college, Ridley spent a year living and traveling in Japan.
 Then, he returned to New York and began performing standup comedy in New York City, and he made appearances on Late Night with David Letterman and The Tonight Show Starring Johnny Carson.
 Moving to Los Angeles in 1990, he began writing for such television sitcoms as Martin, The Fresh Prince of Bel-Air, and The John Larroquette Show.

 After both writing and directing his film debut, the 1997 crime thriller Cold Around the Heart, he and Oliver Stone co-adapted Ridley's first novel, Stray Dogs (still unpublished when Stone bought the rights) into the 1997 Stone-directed film U Turn, which was released slightly earlier than Cold Around the Heart.
 Ridley went on to write the novels Love Is a Racket and Everybody Smokes in Hell.

-His novel Spoils of War was adapted into the 1999 David O. Russell-directed Three Kings.
-Ridley's original script was rewritten by Russell and Ridley, with Ridley receiving a "story by" credit negotiated among himself, Russell, and the releasing studio, Warner Bros.
+He challenged himself to see how quickly he could write and sell a script, and produced and sold the original screenplay Spoils of War in 18 days, which was later adapted into the 1999 David O. Russell-directed Three Kings.
+Russell claimed he did not read Ridley's script, and just took the idea.
+Ridley received a "story by" credit negotiated among himself, Russell, and the releasing studio, Warner Bros.
 Ridley then became a writer and a supervising producer on the NBC crime drama Third Watch.
 His other novels are The Drift, Those Who Walk in Darkness, and A Conversation with the Mann.
 He also wrote the graphic novel The American Way.

 From 2000 to 2010, he was a commentator and blogger for NPR.
 His blog was Visible Man, a play on Ralph Ellison's Invisible Man.
 In 2003, Ridley inked a one-year overall deal with Universal Network Television.